- Child Custody

 Some of the reasons that a court can consider to limit visitation or file for a custody modification include:

-If any of these situations apply, it is important to contact your Houston child visitation lawyer to legally formalize changes in the visitation agreement with your ex spouse.
+If any of these situations apply, it is important to contact your Lubbock child visitation lawyer to legally formalize changes in the visitation agreement with your ex spouse.

 Robert Reid McInvale is an experienced family law attorney with a comprehensive practice in Houston.
 He provides dedicated and strong advocacy for his clients, helping them with all the issues surrounding their divorce, separation, child custody, and other marriage and family matters.
 Attorney McInvale—Reid to clients and friends—seemed destined for a law career.
 Born while his father was attending Emory University Law School, Reid grew up in Manchester, GA.
 His father was the city attorney for many years, as well as head of the Manchester Chamber of Commerce.
 It is in the family blood to become lawyers and help people get justice.
 U.S. Supreme Court Chief Justice John Marshall is part of the McInvale family tree.